perguth/vpn-access-point/README.md

 Calculate the md5 checksum (`md5 openwrt-ar71xx-generic-gl-ar150-squashfs-sysupgrade.bin`) and check if it matches the one in given in the `md5sums` file.

+Flash the image via the system update web GUI of the router.

 ## Setup Openwrt

 ```sh